Religious Studies Major | Religious Studies Minor

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The religious studies department participates in the honors program.
-Eligibility requirements, application procedures and specific project expectations for the religious studies department are available from either the department office or the Director of Academic Programs.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 Examination of special topics of interest to faculty and students, such as a study of certain crucial questions that the various religious traditions raise and attempt to answer.
 To be announced at registration.
 (4 credits)